dhershman1/dustyjs/README.md

 ## Why

 The idea for dusty-fns is to not just be another library but to introduce a pure single task functional experience.
 This is to keep things light, and optimal in terms of size and performance.
+(Note that some of the functionality isn't there yet, but I didn't want to change things after 1.0.0 released that would require a major version bump)

 This library isn't here to compete with libraries like [Ramdajs](http://ramdajs.com/), [lodash](https://lodash.com/), or [underscore](http://underscorejs.org/).
 It is simply here because I wanted something I could use in my projects I built myself.
 Then I decided that maybe I'd share those functions, this is how dusty-fns came about and I'd love it if you find ways of improvement within the code that you open an issue and point things out!

 ## How To